mlabonne/llm-course/README.md

 - [Real Python](https://realpython.com/): A comprehensive resource with articles and tutorials for both beginner and advanced Python concepts.
 - [freeCodeCamp - Learn Python](https://www.youtube.com/watch?v=rfscVS0vtbw): Long video that provides a full introduction into all of the core concepts in Python.
-- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): Free digital book that is a great resource for learning pandas, NumPy, matplotlib, and Seaborn.
+- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): Free digital book that is a great resource for learning pandas, NumPy, Matplotlib, and Seaborn.
 - [freeCodeCamp - Machine Learning for Everybody](https://youtu.be/i_LwzRVP7bg): Practical introduction to different machine learning algorithms for beginners.
 - [Udacity - Intro to Machine Learning](https://www.udacity.com/course/intro-to-machine-learning--ud120): Free course that covers PCA and several other machine learning concepts.